oponcet/HCPToTauTau/README.md

 ```

 #### Plot quickly ak.array :bar_chart:
-Sometimess it can be nice to quickly have a look a the distribtuion of your favorite varaible.
+Sometimess it can be nice to quickly have a look a the distribution of your favorite variable.
 For this you can include the following modules:
 ```
 mpl = maybe_import("matplotlib")
 plt = maybe_import("matplotlib.pyplot")
 ```

-And save your distribtuion in few lines:
+And save your distribution in few lines:

 ```
 # Make the plot